-VAAP Recommendations for Next “ONA” Bill
+VAAP opines on next “ONA” Bill

 Establishing a Vermont Office for Migrant Inclusion